Seventy-Odd Steps to a Totally Awesome Quilt

 ( 75 ) Bind quilt.

-( 76) Wash and dry for maximum crinkly goodness.
+( 76 ) Wash and dry quilt for maximum crinkly goodness.

-( 78 ) Give the quilt to your son, who you expect to be completely non-plussed.
+( 78 ) Be really, really lucky and remember to give the quilt to your son for his birthday, whom you expect to be completely non-plussed.
 Be completely stunned when it turns out that he’s actually really excited and feels very special that his mommy made him a blankie.

 ( 79 ) Cry.
 Decide that it’s worth it.
 It really is.